wonderbird/TestProcessWrapper/README.md

 #### Known Issue

-When you run the tests on a mac, then the tests using *two* `ProcessWrapper`s issue a crash report regarding "dotnet".
+When you run the tests on a mac, then the tests using *two* `TestProcessWrapper`s issue a crash report regarding "dotnet".

 At the moment I cannot explain that behavior.